 Hard Creek estimates the resources for an open pit as follows: 206 million tonnes at 0.231% Ni and 0.014% Co measured; 356 million tonnes at 0.226% Ni and 0.013% Co indicated; and 201 million tonnes at 0.235% Ni and 0.013% Co inferred.

-The mine is reliant on the construction of the Northwest Transmission Line along Highway 37.
-The transmission line project has secured Provincial and Federal committments already and is in the early stages of construction.
+The mine is reliant on the completion of the Northwest Transmission Line along Highway 37.
+The transmission line project is in the final stages of construction and is expected to be operational by June, 2014.
 The Turnagain property is in a very stable political jurisdiction.
 The local First Nations, Provincial and Federal Governments are mining friendly.
 A revised preliminary assessment to model saleable concentrate was released in December 2011 by Hard Creek Nickel Corporation.

 More Information Online

 For more information on this project, visit: